 This is the most important thing you’ll want to know in order to select the correct screw.
 This how-to video shows why it matters so much.

 When you’re figuring out your material thickness, be sure to go with the actual measurement.
 If that seems like a confusing thing to have to say, you’re right.
 But it’s necessary because most wood sold in home centers is cut to standardized “dimensional” sizes, such as 2×4, 1×6, etc.

 The problem is that these names aren’t the actual board dimensions.
 These are the “nominal” dimensions, which are larger than the actual dimensions.
 Always be sure, when selecting a Kreg Pocket-Hole Screw, that you use the actual thickness.

 Once you know the actual thickness, just refer to your Jig Owner’s Manual or to this handy chart.
-You can also get the handy Screw Selector Wheel to have an easy reference source.
+You can also check out the online Screw Selector tool.

 Step 2.
 What kind of wood are you using?